BushraBahumdain/Library-Program/README.md

 # Library-Program

-This is a library program which provides the service of borrowing and retrieving books from the library.
+This is a library program that provides services of borrowing and retrieving books from the library.

 # Program Interfaces

-The program has three users, and each user has a specific scope of functions.
+The program has three users, each user has a specific scope of functions.

 ![Login](Login.PNG)